0xTas/ctf/tryhackme/room_island_orchestration/WRITEUP.md

 To my surprise, the output of this command gave me the flag encoded in base64. <br>

-I copied/pasted it, echoed and piped it into `base64 -d`, and received the raw flag, completing this fun enumeration challenge! <br>
+I copied/pasted it, echoed and piped it into `base64 -d`, and received the raw flag, thus completing this fun enumeration challenge! <br>

 ![Challenge Complete!](https://i.imgur.com/w2I3Lkn.png)

 <br>

 > Answer: flag{08be****************************}

 ---